brightsablah/hangman_game/README.md

         - else, display prompt to guess a letter

 - if part of it,
-    replace space with the guessed letter.
+    - replace space with the guessed letter.
-    then check if all blanks are filled if yes, you win
+    - then check if all blanks are filled
+        - if yes, you win
-        if no, display promt to guess letter again
+        - if no, display promt to guess letter again
+- quit game